-Thus, precipitation in the SRZ and WRZ have mainly increased in the past in the respective season and decreased in some coastal areas, while for the future precipitation trends are negative for South Africa in the future for both regions and seasons.
+200 Thus, precipitation in the SRZ and WRZ have mainly increased in the past in the respective season and decreased in some coastal areas, while for the future precipitation, trends are negative for South Africa for both regions and seasons.
 This projection agrees with the IPCC assessment of future precipitation based on the CMIP6 model ensemble.